 The FCC was going to choose another system, designed by Harris, as the single standard, but by this time the popular opinion was becoming that they should simply allow all of the systems to be used, and that the preferences and competitive forces of broadcasters and radio listeners would eventually converge toward one of the systems as the single "de facto" standard.So, on March 4, 1982, that is exactly what the FCC did.
 There were now four AM Stereo systems to choose from, designed by Motorola, Magnavox, Kahn/Hazeltine, and Harris.
 For the first few years, except for Magnavox, all of the systems were about equally competitive.
 Many "multi-system" AM Stereo radios were sold so that listeners could tune in all of the systems.

 But out of this group, Motorola was the largest company, and was already a parts supplier for many car radio manufacturers such as Delco (GM's car radio brand).
 So, by 1986, the majority of AM Stereo radios that were available only supported the Motorola system, named "C-Quam" (Compatible Quadrature AM), and other countries like Australia, Mexico, and Canada were choosing the Motorola C-Quam system as their single standard for AM Stereo.
 By this time, Harris had also given up on their own AM Stereo system, and put their support behind the C-Quam system as well.But in the USA, Leonard Kahn, creator of the Kahn/Hazeltine AM Stereo system, was very vocal about the advantages of his system over Motorola's, and he managed to convince enough stations to stay with his system.
-This confused listeners, because a radio designed for the Motorola system would not be able to receive a Kahn signal, and vice versa.
+This confused listeners, because a radio designed for the Motorola system would not be able to receive a Kahn signal in stereo.
+And many radio manufacturers and radio stations were reluctant to adopt AM Stereo without knowing which system was going to be the winner.
 It was becoming clear that a single system had to be chosen, if AM Stereo was going to survive at all.

 People who supported the Kahn system were upset because they thought the Kahn system had better performance than Motorola's C-Quam system.
 They were quick to point out some problems with the Motorola system, such as "platform motion", a condition in which an unstable signal can cause the audio "platform" to fluctuate between the Left and Right channels, as if somebody was turning the Balance knob on the radio.